comptech-winter-school/coal-composition-control/docs/users_guide/users_guide.md

 # Introduction

-This is a detailed description of the demo Web Interface.
+This is a detailed description of a demo Web Interface.

 :exclamation: Make sure you've read the [Installation & Configuration](https://github.com/comptech-winter-school/coal-composition-control/tree/doc#installation--configuration) section before you start :exclamation:.